Historic Pacific trade deal faces sceptics in U.S. Congress

 Vermont Senator Bernie Sanders, a Democratic presidential candidate, warned the pact would cost jobs and hurt consumers.
 "In the Senate, I will do all that I can to defeat the TPP agreement," he tweeted.

-Many of Obama's Democrats, as well as labour groups, fear the TPP will cost manufacturing jobs and weaken environmental laws.
+Many of Obama's Democrats, as well as labour groups, fear the TPP will cost manufacturing jobs and weaken environmental laws, while some Republicans oppose provisions to block tobacco companies from suing governments over anti-smoking measures.

-Senator Orrin Hatch, a powerful Republican who heads the Senate Finance Committee, was wary.
+Republican Senator Orrin Hatch, who heads the Senate Finance Committee, was wary.
 "I am afraid this deal appears to fall woefully short," said Hatch, who had urged the administration to hold the line on intellectual property protections, including for drugs.

-U.S. lawmakers have the power to review the agreement and cast an up-or-down vote, but not amend it.
+U.S. lawmakers can approve the deal or vote it down, but not amend it.

-"This is really a 2016 issue for Congress to consider, not a 2015 issue," U.S. Trade Representative Michael Froman said.

-Ministers said the agreement will include a forum for finance ministers from participating countries to discuss currency policy principles.
-This takes into account, in part, concerns among U.S. manufacturers and critics who suggest Japan has unfairly driven the yen lower to the benefit of its car exporters and other companies.
+Ministers said the agreement would include a forum for finance ministers from participating countries to discuss currency policy principles.
+This takes into account, in part, concerns among U.S. manufacturers and critics who suggest Japan has driven the yen lower to benefit its car exporters and other companies.

 But Democratic Representative Debbie Dingell from Michigan, home of the U.S. auto industry, said currency has not been fully dealt with.
-"Nothing that we have heard indicates negotiators sufficiently addressed these issues," she said in a statement.
+"Nothing that we have heard indicates negotiators sufficiently addressed these issues," she said.

-Negotiators agreed on terms short of what the United States had sought.
-Under the deal, countries would give drugmakers at least five years of exclusive access to the clinical data used to win approval for new drugs.
-An additional several years of regulatory review would likely mean drug companies would have an effective monopoly for about eight years before facing lower-cost, generic competition, officials said.
+The agreed terms fell short of what the United States had sought.
+Under the deal, countries would give drugmakers at least five years' exclusive access to clinical data used to win approval for new drugs.
+An additional period of regulatory review would likely mean drug companies would have an effective monopoly for about eight years before facing lower-cost, generic competition.

-Politically charged dairy farming issues were addressed in the final hours of talks, officials said.
+Politically charged dairy farming issues were addressed in the final hours of talks.
 New Zealand, home to the world's biggest dairy exporter, Fonterra (FCG.NZ), wanted increased access to U.S., Canadian and Japanese markets.

 New Zealand Prime Minister John Key said the deal would cut tariffs on 93 percent of New Zealand's exports to the United States, Japan, Canada, Mexico and Peru.
 “We’re disappointed there wasn’t agreement to eliminate all dairy tariffs but overall it’s a very good deal for New Zealand,” Key said.